SoftCircuits/CsvParser/ReadMe.md

 {
     public PersonMaps()
     {
-        // Note that only those properties set, and for only those columns referenced
+        // Note that only those properties set, and only those columns referenced
         // will be modified.
-All columns and settings not referenced here retain their
+All columns and settings not referenced here retain
-        // previous values.
+        // their previous values.
         MapColumn(m => m.Id).Exclude(true);
         MapColumn(m => m.Name).Index(2).Name("nombre");
         MapColumn(m => m.Zip).Index(1).Name("código postal");